optimal-kombat/optimal-kombat.github.io/content/posts/starting-the-fight.md

 MMA seems like a good candidate for investigating this: the UFC is a huge promotion, and dominates the MMA sport (some people use the terms "UFC" and "MMA" interchangably when talking about watching the sport!).
 They collect a vast array of different data during the course of a fight: number of strikes landed vs thrown, takedown attempts, significant strikes landed to the opponent's body, significant strikes landed from the clinch position,...
 Not to mention, this data is collected at the fight level and at the round level: so, a 5-round fight generates a huge amount of data, and with several fights every event, there are thousands of data points generated every month!

-Maybe this is my ignorance around the sport of MMA, but I think that this data gets generated, collected,... and largely ignored.
+Maybe it's just my ignorance, but I think that this data gets generated, collected,... and largely ignored.
 What are the implications of this data?
 Could we look at an incoming fighter and judge how they will perform against a particular opponent?
 Can we use some of this data to predict if a fight will go the distance or finish early, and how might it finish?
 Is there a way to evaluate fighters before a fight, to see if one is severely over- or undervalued in terms of betting odds?

 ### The Purpose of This Blog
-Miyamoto Musashi, a Japanese swordsmen, strategist and writer, wrote: "When you know the way broadly, you see it in all things".
+Miyamoto Musashi, a Japanese swordsman, strategist and writer, wrote: "When you know the way broadly, you see it in all things".
 Starting BJJ has made me look at other aspects of my life differently, particularly when looking at learning new things.

 I have learned how to code only in the last few years, and already I feel comfortable using it to automate a lot of my work on a day-to-day basis.
 However, I feel like I have rushed past some things, and neglected to practice other things that I learned, didn't require at the time, and so have forgotten about.